Mrose332/Note-Taker/README.md

 Reach me for additional questions at: mailto:mrose332@gmail.com.

-To view deployed project at: https://mrose332.github.io/Team_Profile_Generator/.
+To view deployed project at:.